IMPORTANT PPP UPDATE:

 SBA Payment Protection Program

 On December 28, 2020, the new COVID Relief bill was signed into law, which includes funding for another round of Paycheck Protection Program (PPP) funding.
-Full details have not yet been communicated by the Small Business Administration (SBA).
+Full details can be found on the Small Business Administration (SBA) website.

-sfcu will participate in the program to help and demonstrate continued support for our member businesses.
+sfcu is participating in the program to help and demonstrate continued support for our member businesses.
 Click here to see an infographic of how sfcu helped local businesses during the first round of funding.

-We are developing an online application to make it easy to apply.
-This will include a step-by-step process, allow you to upload all necessary documentation, and electronically submit the completed PPP application.
+We have developed an online application to make it easy to apply.
+It includes a step-by-step process, allows you to upload all necessary documentation, and electronically submit the completed PPP application.